 Aspiration is not a chartered, federally insured bank.
 It offers a cash management account that has some similarities to Fidelity Investment’s cash management account.
 As such, your deposits are insured through the Aspiration Insured Bank Deposit Program, cash balances in the Aspiration Spend and Save Accounts are deposited at one or more FDIC-insured depository institutions (each a “Bank”) up to $250,000 per Bank.
 With ten Banks available, Deposits are FDIC-insured up to $2.5 million per depositor

 The Bottom Line

 Aspiration is a newer player in the world of online-only cash management accounts, and it’s certainly making a splash.
-Earning 1.00% APY on your funds is an attractive offer, especially when you consider you can also enjoy a $200 welcome bonus with Aspiration Plus.
+Earning up to 3.00% APY on your funds is an attractive offer.
 And, by earning cash back for environmentally-friendly and ethical purchases, you can feel good about the money you spend with Aspiration.

 If you can regularly accomplish this, the Aspiration Spend & Save Account is one of the most flexible cash management accounts on the market that’s also making the world a better place.

 APY subject to change.
 The Aspiration Spend & Save Accounts are cash management accounts offered through Aspiration Financial, LLC, a registered broker-dealer, Member FINRA/SIPC, and a subsidiary of Aspiration Partners, Inc. (“Aspiration”).
 Aspiration is not a bank.